10 Different Types of Snakes in Montana

 The Grass Although they can be found all around Montana, rattlesnakes favor the grasslands and wooded highlands.

-The Prairies rattlesnakes, which are starting our list of types of snakes in Montana, have little rings at the end of their tails that rattle when they collide.
+The Prairies rattlesnakes, starting our list of types of snakes in Montana, have little rings at the end of their tails that rattle when they collide.

-Their head is triangular and flat, and their body is light brown with dark oval patches with short white borders.
+Their heads are triangular and flat, and their bodies are light brown with dark oval patches with short white borders.
 Their belly is either cream or pale yellow.

 They have retractable hollow fangs, like all vipers, which they use to sever their prey’s nerves.